-(10)(11) Coverage Level
+(11) Coverage Level

-This term means the level of reimbursement (90 percent%, 75 percent%, or 45 percent%), as elected by the Company under Article XXI or deemed under Article III(3), which is used in determining reimbursement under Article IV.
+This term means the level of reimbursement (90 percent, 75 percent, or 45 percent), as elected by the Company under Article XXI or deemed under Article III(3), which is used in determining reimbursement under Article IV.

-(11)(12) Covered Policy
+(12) Covered Policy

-(a) Covered Policy, as defined in Section 215.555(2)(c), Florida Statutes, is further clarified to mean only that portion of a binder, policy or contract of insurance that insures real or personal property
+(a) Covered Policy, as defined in Section 215.555(2)(c), Florida Statutes, is further clarified to mean only that portion of a binder, policy or contract of insurance that insures real or personal property located in the State of Florida to the extent such policy insures a Residential Structure or the contents of a Residential Structure, located in the State of Florida.

-- located in the State of Florida to the extent such policy insures a Residential Structure or the contents of a Residential Structure, located in the State of Florida. - (b) 1.-Covered Policy also includes any collateral protection insurance policy covering personal residences which protects both the borrower's and the lender's financial interest, in an amount at least equal to - 1. the coverage for the dwelling in place under the lapsed homeowner's policy, - 2. the coverage amount that the homeowner has been notified of by the collateral protection insurer, or - 3. the coverage amount that the homeowner requests from the collateral protection insurer, if such collateral protection insurance policy can be accurately reported as required in Section 215.555(5), Florida Statutes.
-A Company will be deemed to be able to accurately report data if the company submits the required data as specified in the Data Call adopted under Rule 19-8.029, F.A.C. - 2.
-The SBA finds that the replacement cost value of a dwelling is the functional equivalent of the dwelling coverage amount under the lapsed homeowner's policy and that coverage in the amount of the replacement cost value fulfills the legislative intent that collateral protection policies are to be covered by the FHCF only when they protect the borrower's interest in the dwelling to the same extent as a traditional residential policy.
-Therefore, for purposes of this definition of Covered Policy, a collateral protection policy is deemed to be written in an amount at least equal to the coverage for the dwelling in place under the lapsed homeowner's policy if the dwelling coverage amount is either: - a.
-Equal to or greater than the amount of dwelling coverage in place under the "lapsed homeowner's policy," i.e., the last residential policy placed by the borrower; or - b.
-Equal to or greater than 100% of the replacement cost value of the dwelling, as determined under a methodology approved in advance as required by the Data Call.
-For the purpose of this determination, "replacement cost value" means the cost to replace the dwelling on the same premises, without deduction for depreciation, with material of like kind and quality and for like use. - (c) Covered Policy does not include any policy or exposure excluded under Article VI.
+- (b) Covered Policy also includes any collateral protection insurance policy covering personal residences which protects both the borrower's and the lender's financial interest, in an amount at least equal to - 1. the coverage for the dwelling in place under the lapsed homeowner's policy, - 2. the coverage amount that the homeowner has been notified of by the collateral protection insurer, or - 3. the coverage amount that the homeowner requests from the collateral protection insurer, if such collateral protection insurance policy can be accurately reported as required in Section 215.555(5), Florida Statutes.
+A Company will be deemed to be able to accurately report data if the company submits the required data as specified in the Data Call adopted under Rule 19-8.029, F.A.C. - (c) Covered Policy does not include any policy or exposure excluded under Article VI.

-(12)(13) Deductible Buy-Back Policy
+(13) Deductible Buy-Back Policy